Ghosts6/Blogging-System/README.md

 - **Redis**: Used for caching and session management, improving performance.
 - **PostgreSQL**: The database used for storing user and article data.
 - **Python venv**: For managing project dependencies in an isolated environment.
+- **Celery**: Distributed task queue used for handling asynchronous tasks such as background jobs and scheduled tasks, integrated with Redis as a message broker.

 ## ⚙️ Configuration
 ### Logging